w3f/Grants-Program/applications/msai.md

 Please provide the following:

-Project Name Medical Stats and AI- users store any medical documents through scanning with camera app , the part we want polkadot cooperation is for storage of the medical data on the blockchain
+Project Name Medical Stats and AI- we are developing an app where users store any medical documents from various clinics through scanning with camera app, we would like to standardize storage of this data on the blockchain.
+We intend to provide a reusable parachain with medical data api ready for use by anyone within the Polkadot ecosystem.
 - This proposal is for creation of medical specific blockchain API to securely store the data collected by our and other apps .
 The api will be open and allow users to maintain ownership while remaining public.
-- A heath focused blockchain we are proposing should be standardized as an API layer for substrate
+- A heath focused blockchain through substrate we are proposing should be standardized as an API layer for substrate
 - An indication of why your team is interested in creating this project.
   Many patients use clinics worlwide and it is inconvenient to carry data over from clinic to clinic especially worldwide.
   In addition one of our team was a user of a medical data as part of a GSK Welcomme trust funded PhD.